Does God Predetermine Our lives

-Some wonder if God orchestrates events to bring about certain outcomes and in the process overrules the man’s freedom of choice.
-But the scriptures clearly show that God does not intervene to change what humans choose.
+Some wonder if our lives were predetermined and if God orchestrates events to bring about certain outcomes and, in the process overrules man’s freedom of choice.
+But the scriptures clearly show that God does not predetermine lives and intervene to change what humans choose.
 The stories of Esther and Joseph provide a good example of how God allows people to do what they want and at the same time directs the circumstances to accomplish what He wants.

 In His service,